Last updated 28th February, 2018

-- Your have access to the port 9200 to your cluster (head to the About page in manager to know the address of your cluster).
+- You have access to the port 9200 to your cluster (head to the About page in manager to know the address of your cluster).

 Setup your Kibana index

-Kibana requires an index where to store your dashboards and other settings.
-To create it in our Elasticsearch cluster:
+Kibana requires an index in which to store your dashboards and other settings.
+Please do the following to create it in our Elasticsearch cluster: